data-gymnasia/courses/content/python-programming/content.md

 The first parameter, customarily called _{code.language-python}self_, refers to the object being created.
 The four lines in the init method above assign values to **attributes** which may be accessed later using the dot syntax _{code.language-python}A.name_.

-Dot syntax is also used to access other methods like numYearsAgo.
+Dot syntax is also used to access other methods like _{code.language-python}numYearsAgo_.

     pre: code.language-python
       | A.numYearsAgo(2019)